 Being a small town, El Nido does not have a public transit system used by locals to get to and from work.

-El Nido ranks among the bottom of the nation in terms of college education compared to other cities and towns: only 3.45% of people over 25 have a college degree.
+In terms of college education, El Nido ranks among the least educated cities in the nation, as only 3.45% of people over 25 have a bachelor's degree or advanced degree.

 The per capita income in El Nido in 2022 was $28,353, which is lower middle income relative to California and the nation.
 This equates to an annual income of $113,412 for a family of four.
 However, El Nido contains both very wealthy and poor people as well.